The opinion of the court was delivered by

 The defendant contends that felony murder and premeditated murder are no longer alternate methods but rather that felony murder is a lesser crime and, therefore, he should be sentenced to life with parole eligibility in 15 years under felony murder rather than life with parole eligibility in 25 years under first-degree murder.

 The defendant bases this argument on an erroneous conclusion of law.
 The provisions of K.S.A.
-22-3717(b)(1) and (2) provide that a defendant who is sentenced to life in prison for premeditated murder is eligible for parole after 25 years, while a defendant sentenced to life in prison for felony murder is eligible after 15 years.
+22-3717(b)(l) and (2) provide that a defendant who is sentenced to life in prison for premeditated murder is eligible for parole after 25 years, while a defendant sentenced to life in prison for felony murder is eligible after 15 years.
 However, these provisions apply to crimes committed after July 1, 1994.
 K.S.A.
-22-3717(b)(1).
-The defendant's crimes were committed prior to July 1, 1994, and, therefore, his murder sentence is governed by K.S.A.
+22-3717(b)(l).
+The defendant’s crimes were committed prior to July 1, 1994, and, therefore, his murder sentence is governed by K.S.A.
 1993 Supp.
 22-3717, which provides for life in prison with parole eligibility in 15 years regardless of whether the crime was premeditated murder or felony murder.

 LESSER INCLUDED OFFENSE INSTRUCTIONS

 As his assignment of error, the defendant contends that the trial court erred in refusing to instruct on the lesser included offenses *51 of second-degree murder, voluntary manslaughter, and involuntary manslaughter, as well as instructions on withdrawal and mere presence or association.
 He contends that the failure to give such instructions entitles him to a new trial.
-With regard to lesser included offenses, we have held:

-"The defendant has a right to have the court instruct the jury on all lesser included offenses established by substantial evidence, however weak, unsatisfactory, or inconclusive the evidence may appear to the court.
+“The defendant has a right to have the court instruct the jury on all lesser included offenses established by substantial evidence, however weak, unsatisfactory, or inconclusive the evidence may appear to the court.
 Even the unsupported testimony of the defendant alone, if tending to establish such lesser offense, is sufficient to require the court to so instruct.
-However, the evidence must be substantial and there must be evidence which, when viewed in a light most favorable to the defendant, would justify a jury finding in accordance with the defendant's theory."
+However, the evidence must be substantial and there must be evidence which, when viewed in a light most favorable to the defendant,' would justify a jury finding in accordance with the defendant’s theory.”
 State v.
-Harmon, 254 Kan.
-87, Syl. ¶ 1, 865 P.2d 1011 (1993).
+Harmon,254 Kan.
+87 , Syl. ¶ 1,865 P.2d 1011 (1993).

-With regard to the defendant's first-degree murder conviction, while there is evidence from which a reasonable person could conclude that Copridge killed Williams with premeditation, the evidence might be insufficient to establish the liability of the defendant in the first-degree murder.
+With regard to the defendant’s first-degree murder conviction, while there is evidence from which a reasonable person could conclude that Copridge killed Williams with premeditation, the evidence might be insufficient to establish the liability of the defendant in the first-degree murder.
 Further, it is questionable as to whether Copridge actually did kill Williams in a premeditated manner.
-Although there was evidence that Williams' wrists had tape on them, indicating that Williams was at some point bound, there is no evidence to indicate whether Williams was bound when he was killed, or whether he somehow escaped confinement and tried to stop Copridge or the defendant, with the result that he was killed.
+Although there was evidence that Williams’ wrists had tape on them, indicating that Williams was at some point bound, there is no evidence to indicate whether Williams was bound when he was killed, or whether he somehow escaped confinement and tried to stop Copridge or the defendant, with the result that he was killed.
 This court has held that in a prosecution for premeditated first-degree murder, where there is no direct evidence as to the circumstances of the killing, and the evidence introduced against the defendant is wholly circumstantial and open to the inference by the jury that the offense committed may have been second-degree murder, it is the duty of the court to instruct the jury respecting that degree of homicide.
-State v.
-Sanders, 258 Kan.
-409, 416, 904 P.2d 951 (1995).

 The defendant also contends that the court should have, sua sponte, given instructions on withdrawal as a defense to aiding and abetting felony murder, aggravated kidnapping, and aggravated robbery.
 He argues that the evidence showed that he had withdrawn from the enterprise, leaving before any crimes were committed.

 However, this court has held that while withdrawal is a defense to a charge of conspiracy, it is not a defense to a charge of aiding and abetting.
-See State v.
-Kaiser, 260 Kan.
-235, 247-49, 918 P.2d 629 (1996).
-As a result, the district court did not err in failing to instruct on withdrawal as a defense to aiding and abetting.
+See

 The defendant further contends that the district court should have instructed the jury that mere association with the principals who commit the crime or mere presence in the vicinity of the crime is insufficient to support guilt as an aider and abettor.
-However, in State v.
-Hunter, 241 Kan.
-629, 639, 740 P.2d 559 (1987), we held that the jury need not be instructed on mere association, because the pattern jury instruction clearly informs the jury that intentional acts by a defendant are necessary to sustain a conviction.
-Therefore, an instruction on mere association or presence was not necessary, and the district court did not err in giving such an instruction sua sponte.
+However, in

 Affirmed.